theinfinityway/csca/README.md

 # csca

-An official data dump of BSI CSCA masterlist
+An official data dump of BSI and Dutch NPKD masterlists

 Updates every week